Abraham Zevi Idelsohn: Early life

 Idelsohn was born on 11 June 1882 to Jewish parents in Feliksberg, a fisher hamlet in present-day Ventspils, Latvia (then part of the Russian Empire).
-His father was a Shochet and Baal-t’filloth (Master of Prayer) in their district.
+His father was a Shochet and Hazzan in their district.
 When Idelsohn was less than six months old, the family moved to Libau (now Liepāja).
 There, due to the efforts of Philip Klein, Idelsohn's father was appointed overseer of kosher meat in a non-Jewish butchery.
 The young Idelsohn used to go with his father to a nearby choir school led by Abraham Mordecai Rabinovitz, who later became teacher to Idelsohn.

 Idelsohn learnt the synagogal modes and “Zemiroth” as well as Jewish folk-songs from his father.
 At home, he received an orthodox education and "appreciation for everything Jewish".
-At the age of 12, he was sent to Lithuanian jeshivas, where he remained five years.
+At the age of 12, he was sent to Lithuanian yeshivas, where he remained five years.
 Upon his return home, he decided to take an examination at the Gymnasium and prepare for "an intelligent profession".
 He secured a tutor and started studying.